YoyoCodes/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Languages](#languages) |  [Interests](#interests)

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+Enthusiastic and determined Junior Fullstack Developer with a management and medical background.
+I have a fondness for logic, tinkering and visual design, and my new-found affinity for web development has allowed me to reconnect with these passions.
+I wish to continue learning and to grow in a creative and collaborative environment.

 ## Projects